 Survival of the fittest.
 This has been the motto for what seems like ages, but a recent study now suggests that this is far from the case.
 According to the chief of cardiology at Hartford Hospital, Dr. Paul Thompson, high-endurance training can have some detrimental effects on the heart.
-His latest research, featured in an article on The Boston Globe, suggest that over-exercising (regular marathon training) increases the risk of an “abnormal heartbeat, damage to heart tissue, and hardening of the arteries, as well as a diminished lifespan.”
+His latest research, featured in an article on The Boston Globe, suggests that over-exercising (regular marathon training) increases the risk of an “abnormal heartbeat, damage to heart tissue, and hardening of the arteries, as well as a diminished lifespan.”

-“In a February study, Danish researchers followed nearly 1,900 runners for three decades and found that those who jogged slowly for up to 2½ hours a week lived about six years longer on average than those who ran longer and faster.
+The article also references studies done earlier this year.
+According to the report, “In a February study, Danish researchers followed nearly 1,900 runners for three decades and found that those who jogged slowly for up to 2½ hours a week lived about six years longer on average than those who ran longer and faster.
 Swedish researchers reported in June that elite cross-country skiers who had the fastest times in a 56-mile ski marathon or those who competed in the greatest number of those marathons were also 30 percent more likely than their fellow competitors to be hospitalized for an irregular heartbeat.”

 To read the entire article on The Boston Globe, please click here.

 The article mentions that it is essential to maintain your heart health with regular light to moderate exercise.
 Here at L-arginine Plus, we stress that heart health is vital and something you should be considering every day in your life.
 If you are an endurance athlete, we recommend you get the recovery you need between workouts.
 For those that already exercise moderately, we say keep it up!